The Rhythm of Life

 So, what’s our response to “Let Us Keep in Step”?

-But there’s tension in this.
+Now, there’s tension in this.
 If we have the life, why can our lives sometimes be a complete mess?
 Paul gives us the answer in the second half and he uses a military word picture to do it!

 So the critical question isn’t “Do you have the Spirit?” rather,

-the question is, “Is the Spirit having you?
+the question is, “Is the Spirit having you?”

 We need to examine ourselves and ask, are our daily decisions, our reactions, our spending, and our scrolling, are they aligned with His rhythm, or are we marching to a different beat?